GPS Watch Background information

 Simple Training Watches

 In this category, the GPS information is used to track position for training purposes only.
 The device collects this information and displays speed, distance and other data for real-time and post-event monitoring of your athletic activity.
 If your pursuits are always on trails or roads, this sort of device is more than adequate.
 These devices are not to be underestimated.
 They may have just the basics, or they may be full-function, highly featured training tools or anything in between.
-The primary limitation and defining feature in this initial split of the field is the presence or absence of navigation features.
+The primary limitation and defining feature in this initial split of the field is the presence or absence of navigation features and everyday functions like smart-watch attributes and activity monitoring.

 Watches for Training and Navigation